rust-lang/rust/src/doc/rustc-dev-guide/src/hir.md

 [`BodyId`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc/hir/struct.BodyId.html
 [`NodeId`]: https://doc.rust-lang.org/nightly/nightly-rustc/syntax/ast/struct.NodeId.html

+We also have an internal map to go from `DefId` to what’s called "Def path".
+"Def path" is like a module path but a bit more rich.
+For example, it may be `crate::foo::MyStruct` that identifies this definition uniquely.
+It’s a bit different than a module path because it might include a type parameter `T`, which you can't write in normal rust, like `crate::foo::MyStruct::T`.
+These are used in incremental compilation.

 ### The HIR Map

 Most of the time when you are working with the HIR, you will do so via